From NDC-10 to GTIN-14: What You Need to Know

 A GTIN-14 is a 14-digit identifier used globally to distinguish trade items.
 It is a requirement for GS1 barcodes and essential for encoding drug products in a way that supports traceability, recall execution, and global interoperability.

-A GTIN-14 for a U.S. drug product typically includes:
+A GTIN-14 for a U.S. drug product is composed of four parts totaling exactly 14 digits:

 1. A 1-digit Packaging Indicator (values 1 through 8 depending on the packaging hierarchy)

-3. A 1-digit Checksum, calculated using Modulo 10
+4. A 1-digit Check Digit, calculated using the GS1 Modulo 10 algorithm

 NDC Formats: 10 Digit vs 11 Digit